 Then there's the nasty backlash as the monthly HOA fee is raised dramatically, but sometimes the homeowners association board members responsible have long vanished from the scene.

 Secondly, if you are in the type of development where neighbors are really fussy about how things look, choose someone with some urban design talent as well.
 An architect, landscape architect, or urban planner could be really useful to the board.
-Engineers and attorneys always come in handy as well.
+Engineers, construction contractors, and attorneys always come in handy as well.

 Thirdly, choose people who are truly likely to live in the development over the long term and are dedicated to its success.